AmmarGhulam/frontend-nanodegree-feedreader-master/README.md

 * Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
 * Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.

+# how to run
+use this link (https://github.com/AmmarGhulam/frontend-nanodegree-feedreader-master.git) to download or clone repositorie then run index.html .

-# How will I complete this project?
+# How  I completed this project?

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)